 About UCI Center

-Drawing existing faculty strengths in Korean studies, the University of California, Irvine is launching a Center for Critical Korean Studies (CCKS), funded by the Academy of Korean Studies, Ministry of Foreign Affairs in South Korea.
+Drawing from existing faculty strengths in Korean studies, the University of California, Irvine launched a Center for Critical Korean Studies (CCKS), funded by the Academy of Korean Studies, Ministry of Foreign Affairs in South Korea.

 UCI’s current Korean community includes 22% of current students and more than 10,000 alumni of Korean ethnicity or citizenship.
 In 2015, the UCI Alumni Association launched a Seoul chapter, which currently has 263 members, and a Korean-American chapter in Orange County/Los Angeles, which currently has nearly 200 members.